Engoo Blog Travel & Fun

 Broil

-This is different than "boil"!
+Be careful — this is different than "boil"!

-When you "broil" something, you cook it by exposing it directly to fire.
+When you "broil" something, you cook it by directly exposing it to fire.

 Place the fish in a baking dish and broil in the preheated oven for 10 to 15 minutes.